Living with HIV

 HIV attacks and destroys the immune system, which makes it harder for the body to fight off infections.
 People with HIV take a combination of HIV medicines (called an HIV treatment regimen) every day.
 The medicines prevent HIV from destroying the immune system.
 A healthy diet also helps strengthen the immune system and keep people with HIV healthy.

-What is a healthy diet for people living with HIV?
+What is a healthy diet for people with HIV?

-• Eat a variety of foods from the five food groups: fruits, vegetables, grains, protein foods, and dairy.
+• Eating a variety of foods from the five food groups: fruits, vegetables, grains, proteins, and dairy.

 To learn more about healthy eating, visit the U.S. Department of Agriculture’s (USDA’s) MyPlate.gov website.